Family Violence Project | Education and Outreach to the Latino Community

 Family Violence Project

 We save lives of those in danger of abuse by their spouses, partners, or even their own children.
 More than 25,000 victims of domestic violence have been helped in the past 15 years by this project.
 GLSP attorneys and paralegals help clients obtain protective orders against abusive spouses, child support orders, unemployment benefits, health and mental health care, food aid, schooling for children and more.
-In the 12 months prior to March, 2012, GLSP attorneys helped survivors recover $2.4 million in child support, property awards, and the value of joint debts allocated to the batterer.
 The work is funded by an annual grant from the Administrative Office of the Courts grants from the U.S. Department of Justice.

 Our attorneys are also involved in rural areas addressing teen dating violence and stalking.
 They collaborate with and hold trainings for faith communities, law enforcement and the courts to assist victims and hold abusers accountable for their actions.